jwelrynewone/docs/Matrix_Protocol.md

 The Matrix protocol relies on three types of agents to maintain the stability of the stablecoin :

-- **Stable-coins Users:**
--   Users swap collateral against stable assets and conversely swap stable assets against a whitelisted collateral of their choice at oracle value and with minimal slippage (RN).
--   Users must pay small transaction fees when they mint and/or burn.
--   i.e. the price of OSMO is 10$, and the transaction fees charged are 5 bps, swap 1 OSMO for 9.995 USDM stablecoins.
+- **Stable-coins Users:** Users swap collateral against stable assets and conversely swap stable assets against a whitelisted collateral of their choice at oracle value and with minimal slippage (RN).
+Users must pay small transaction fees when they mint and/or burn.
+If the price of OSMO is 10$, and the transaction fees charged are 5 bps, swap 1 OSMO for 9.995 USDM stablecoins.
 Conversely, with 10 USDM stablecoins, transaction fees are 10 bps, it is possible to get 0.990 OSMO.

-- **Leverage Agents (LAs):**
-- Get perpetual futures with their choice of leverage on a pair collateral/stablecoin.
-- LAs insure the protocol against the volatility of the collateral on Matrix protocol.
-- If the price of the collateral increases with respect to the value of the stablecoin, LAs make leveraged capital gains, whereas if the price decreases, LAs can lose a portion of the collateral they brought.
+- **Leverage Agents (LAs):** Get perpetual futures with their choice of leverage on a pair collateral/stablecoin.
+LAs insure the protocol against the volatility of the collateral on Matrix protocol.
+If the price of the collateral increases with respect to the value of the stablecoin, LAs make leveraged capital gains, whereas if the price decreases, LAs can lose a portion of the collateral they brought.

-- **Insurance Agents (IAs):**
-- IAs lend money to the protocol and recieve the transaction fees from Matrix Protocol for stable seekers minting and burning
-- IAs obtain returns from lending of the protocol reserves to lending protocols.
-- For Matrix, IAs serve as a backstop to the LAs.
+- **Insurance Agents (IAs):** IAs lend money to the protocol and recieve the transaction fees from Matrix Protocol for stable seekers minting and burning.
+IAs obtain returns from lending of the protocol reserves to lending protocols.
+For Matrix, IAs serve as a backstop to the LAs.
 IAs may face a small slippage when they exit if the protocol is not well collateralized.

 ## Generalization to Multiple Stable Assets